 Arthritis Research Canada is the largest clinical arthritis research organization in North America.
 We do arthritis research like no one else!
-Our scientific team is working to identify arthritis causes, develop better treatments and create tools to help over 6 million Canadians manage symptoms and thrive despite their arthritis.
+Our scientific team is working to identify what causes arthritis, develop better treatments and create tools to help over 6 million Canadians manage symptoms and thrive despite their arthritis.

 “The ultimate aim of research is always to find a cure, but that can be difficult to do.
 It’s important that, in the meantime, we’re also doing research to improve quality of life for people who have arthritis,” said Charlotte Ryder-Burbidge, a rheumatoid arthritis patient and member of Arthritis Research Canada’s Arthritis Patient Advisory Board.